 Producing wool, however, requires a vast amount of resources like land, water, and dyes to color the finished product.
 We use recycled wool to extend the lifespan of fiber that has already been produced.

 Advantages of recycled wool

-- With the aid of modern-day quality controls, the wool goes through a meticulous sorting process into color groups before being shredded.
+- With the aid of modern-day quality controls, the wool is meticulously sorted into color groups before being shredded.
 The sorting process allows selecting and blending colors of raw wool fabrics to the desired hue, which prevents the need for a dyeing process.
-The method also uses significantly less energy than what is necessary to produce new textiles.
+The method also uses significantly less energy than necessary to produce new textiles.